Don’t sit up straight!

 A perfect posture would put minimal strain on muscles, ligaments and joints.
 That’s all well and good for a short period of time, except when we force our muscles to sustain one static position, they start to work harder and end up straining to maintain that position.

-It’s not a perfect world and you have to work at a desk all day, so what is the best posture?
-Well, the best posture is your NEXT posture!
-Catchy phrase, isn’t it?
 This simply means get up, move and change positions.
-At least eveyr 30 minutes, we should be standing up and having a short stroll before we sit back down again.
+At least every 30 minutes, we should be standing up and having a short stroll before we sit back down again.
 That’s probably about as often as you find yourself slouching and remind yourself to sit up straight, yet again!
 This little walk doesn’t have to be far, or long, we just need to hit the rest button to give our backs a chance.

 Okay, that’s enough for now, my back hurts.
 I’m off for a stroll.